Georgia Championship Wrestling

-Georgia Championship Wrestling was an American professional wrestling promotion based in Atlanta, Georgia.
+Georgia Championship Wrestling is an American professional wrestling promotion based in Atlanta, Georgia.
 The promotion was affiliated with what had been the world's top sanctioning body of championship titles for decades before, the National Wrestling Alliance (NWA), and ran live wrestling shows throughout its geographic "territory" of Georgia.
-The company was also known for its self-titled TV program, which aired in the 1970s and 1980s on Atlanta-based superstation WTBS.
+The company was also known for its self-titled TV program, which aired on Atlanta-based superstation WTBS from the 1970s until 1984 when its timeslot was purchased by the World Wrestling Federation.

 History

+Early history

 Georgia Championship Wrestling was formed in Atlanta in 1944 by promoter Paul Jones (retired wrestler Andrew Lutzi, not Paul Frederik who later was given the name) as ABC Booking.
 ABC held its matches at Atlanta's Municipal Auditorium on Friday evenings.
 Jones operated ABC for thirty years until his retirement in 1974, though from about 1970 until 1972 he was assisted by his booker Ray Gunkel.
-Jones was so infirmed by this time (he died in 1988) that Gunkel effectively ran the promotion.
+Jones was so infirm by this time (he died in 1988) that Gunkel effectively ran the promotion.

 On December 25, 1971, Georgia Championship Wrestling made its television debut with a special Christmas program.
 Beginning in late January 1972 the promotion's regular series, Big Time Wrestling, began airing on Saturday afternoons on WQXI-TV in Atlanta; the show was recorded for later broadcast over WJBF in Augusta and WTOC-TV in Savannah, stations located in two of GCW's major cities.
 Big Time Wrestling was hosted by Ed Capral, and featured ring announcer Charlie Harben and referee Leo Garibaldi, and included interviews with wrestlers pertaining to their upcoming matches.

 The promotion underwent some big changes in 1972.
 Firstly, it started promoting matches at the then-brand-new Omni Coliseum.
 Secondly, it switched its television outlet from its original home, then-ABC-affiliated WQXI-TV (now WXIA-TV) to UHF independent station WTCG, then owned by Ted Turner.
-WTCG would become a satellite-distributed superstation in 1976, change its call letters to WTBS in 1979, and became WPCH-TV after its over-the-air Atlanta-area signal was spun off from the national TBS cable channel in 2007.
+WTCG would become a satellite-distributed superstation in 1976, and change its call letters to WTBS in 1979, ultimately becoming the national TBS cable channel.